 From movies to museums, the most famous dinosaurs are among the largest.
 We like superlatives, and want to know what the biggest, fastest, and fiercest dinosaurs are.
-Yet, just like living animals, dinosaurs came in a variety of shapes and sizes, and a team of paleontologists has just announced, in the
+Yet, just like living animals, dinosaurs came in a variety of shapes and sizes, and a team of paleontologists has just announced, in the Proceedings of the Royal Society B, one of the smallest dinosaurs yet discovered.

 Named Fruitadens haagarorum, this diminutive dinosaur from the 150-million-year-old strata of western Colorado was only about two-and-a-half feet long.
 It was a heterodontosaurid, or a member of a group of ornithischian dinosaurs that split off early from the family tree and persisted for millions of years.
 It is the first time a heterodontosaurid dinosaur has been found in North America.